max-mapper/menubar/examples/arrow/README.md

 ## Description

-A menubar app with an arrow on top.
+A menubar app with an arrow on top, that gives the app a popover look.

 Thanks @leilarrossi for this example, see https://github.com/maxogden/menubar/issues/78.